Concord's Colonial Inn: History

 Many inhabitants of Concord made the inn their winter home in the first half of the 20th century.
 Around that time, the proprietor was William R. Rand.

 In 1960, the inn underwent a large expansion with the addition of the Prescott Wing (named for Revolutionary figure William Prescott), which doubled the number of rooms to 32.
-A dining room, Merchants Row, was added in 1970, the name being a reference to John Thoreau, who was a merchant in Boston.
+A dining room called Merchants Row was added in 1970, the name being a reference to John Thoreau, who was a merchant in Boston.
 The inn has a second restaurant, The Liberty, which also includes Forge Tavern.

-In 1966, a visitor staying in room 24, claimed to see an apparition at her bedside.

 German hotelier Jurgen Demisch purchased the hotel in 1988.
 He owned it for 27 years, selling it to Michael and Dorothy Harrington in 2015, a year before the original building's 300th anniversary.

 Notable visitors

-In 1775, British spy "John Howe" is believed to have stayed at the inn.
-Under the order of General Thomas Gage, he was tasked with examining the "roads, bridge and fording places" to ascertain the best route for an army to take between Boston and Worcester "to destroy military stores deposited there."
-He returned via Concord, where he states he was introduced to Major John Buttrick and others and was invited to dine with them at the tavern.
-He states in his diary, published in Concord, New Hampshire, in 1827:
+In 1775, British spy John Howe is believed to have stayed at the inn.
+He was under orders from General Thomas Gage to examine the "roads, bridge, and fording places" to ascertain the best route for an army to take between Boston and Worcester "to destroy military stores deposited there."
+He returned via Concord, where he states that he was introduced to Major John Buttrick and others and was invited to dine with them at the tavern.
+His diary was published in Concord, New Hampshire, in 1827, in which he records the visit:

 The authenticity of this source has been questioned.

 Henry David Thoreau lived at the inn with his aunts between 1835 and 1837 while he studied at Harvard University.

-In 1972, Jacqueline Kennedy, widow of former United States president John F. Kennedy, rented rooms at the inn when she first visited her daughter, Caroline, who was studying at Concord Academy.
+In 1972, Jacqueline Kennedy rented rooms at the inn when she visited her daughter Caroline, who was studying at Concord Academy.